 - Yoga teachers can enhance their sessions by including some elements of Thai Massage.

 - Thai Massage teachers can start their classes with some yoga warm-up exercises.

 - Yoga teachers can offer Thai Yoga Massage sessions to their students – an excellent combination.

 Thai Yoga Massage and Yoga – a perfect match

 Thai Massage and yoga are not mutually exclusive systems.
 They are members of the same family and they complement each other in many cases.
-Therapists who know yoga have a clear advantage over those who do not.
+Therapists who know yoga have an advantage over those who do not.

 My own Thai Massage practice has always been closely interwoven with yoga and yoga principles.
-For me this has been an ideal combination.
+For me, this has been an ideal combination.

 To learn or improve your Thai Massage skills with refined elements like good body mechanics, good communication skills, a developed intuition, and a great touch, check out our convenient online training:

 The author, Shama Kern, has been practicing and teaching Thai Massage for over two decades.
 He is the founder of Thai Healing Massage Academy and the creator of 20 online Thai Massage training courses.